Up to date

 Hard or soft shadows (adjustable on a per-light basis).

-Custom shaders can access a real-time SDF representation of the 2D scene, which can be used for improved 2D lighting effects including 2D global illumination.
+Custom shaders can access a real-time SDF representation of the 2D scene based on LightOccluder2D nodes, which can be used for improved 2D lighting effects including 2D global illumination.

 Font rendering using bitmaps, rasterization using FreeType or multi-channel signed distance fields (MSDF).

-Bitmap fonts can be exported using tools like BMFont.
+Bitmap fonts can be exported using tools like BMFont, or imported from images (for fixed-width fonts only).

 Dynamic fonts support monochrome fonts as well as colored fonts (e.g. for emoji).
 Supported formats are TTF, OTF, WOFF1 and WOFF2.